CitrusPunk/photo-mosaic/README.md

 ## TO DOs
+ - add arguments
+ - create possibility for output image caching to fasten up rebuilds of same origin image
- - ouput directory of used images for fast analyzation
+ - ouput directory of used images for faster analyzation
  - parallelize tile selection for faster results